ml-explore/mlx-examples/llms/mlx_lm/SERVER.md

 This will start a text generation server on port `8080` of the `localhost` using Mistral 7B instruct.
-The model will be downloaded from the provided HuggingFace repo if it is not already in the local cache.
+The model will be downloaded from the provided Hugging Face repo if it is not already in the local cache.

 To see a full list of options run: